jackieldesign/CODEWORDS/Week10/readme.md

 This week we presented where we were up to with our code.
 [This is mine](https://jackieliiu.github.io/CODEWORDS/Week09/Test3/flyingwebcam/).

-When Karen used it, I realised that her camera size much larger and
+When Karen used it, I realised that her camera size/resolution was much larger than the standard 640 x 480, so I'd have to enforce that size in the code incase others have different sizes too.
+That was a great reminder for me to consider different settings people may have on their devices.
+I needed to clean up the consistency of my code, and also figure out how to reveal one word with every side-to-side oscillation.
+Other than that, I'm really pleased with the progress made since last week!

 ### Working on it...

-I've been trying to figure out how to get one word to appear at a time each oscillation.
+I've been trying to figure out how to get one word to appear at a time with each oscillation.
 Been doing this for a week, not sure why I'm taking so long because I think this should have a simple solution!
 I stripped the whole sketch back so I could focus on this one goal.
-I added a class, and pushed them from an array according to the X position of the nose, so I think that's a step in the right direction.
+I finally added a class (I was avoiding this because I'm scared of classes but I knew it was coming), and pushed them from an array according to the X position of the nose, so I think that's a step in the right direction.
 They do appear one at a time!
 However, they appear very quickly and keep looping...

 SO!
 I need to find out how to make the loop only happen once each time.
 I tried using a boolean variable, but that resulted in only the first word appearing.
 I also tried noLoop(); but this freezes the entire draw function.